-30 family-friendly things you've got to do in the summer holidays in Aberdeen and Aberdeenshire
+30 family-friendly things you've got to do in the school holidays in Aberdeen and Aberdeenshire

 5 July 2019

 The school summer holidays have officially started which means one thing for parents; you’ve got to come up with fresh, fun ideas on how to entertain your children for six whole weeks.
 I’ve got your back as i’ve pulled together 30 ideas on how to rock the summer holidays:

 Continue education throughout the summer in a fun way with a trip to one of the region’s many museums.
 For the budding historian visit The Gordon Highlands Museum or Blairs Museum.
 For those interested in science venture to Aberdeen Science Centre or the Zoology Museum.
 If their heart belongs to the sea then sail over to the Maritime Museum.
 Or if they love toys look no further than Little Treasures Toy and Dollhouse Museum.